orta/typescript-api-shim/README.md

 const js = shim.toJS(code)
 ```

 With any version of TypeScript.
+I'd like to also get consistent error messages, line numbers etc.

 #### Contribute